el-hack/el-hack/README.md

   </a>
 </p>

-### 💬 Ask me about Flutter, Node.js, React.js, or mobile app optimization!
+### 💬 Ask me about Node.js, NestJS, API architecture, or system design!

 </div>